carlosmn/work-offload/README.md

 //cost when using the local/remote partitioning of this object float cost = result.cost;

-//saved costs relative to performing computation locally, between 0 and 1.
+//saved costs relative to performing all computation locally, between 0 and 1.
 //savings = 1 - (result.cost / result.originalCost)
 float savings = result.savings;
 ```